pellse/assembler/README.md

 Flux<Transaction> transactionFlux = assembler.assemble(getCustomers());
 ```
-In the code snippet above, we first retrieve all customers, then we concurrently retrieve all billing info (in a single query) and all orders (in a single query) associated with all previously retrieved customers (as defined by the assembler rules).
-We finally aggregate each customer/billing info/list of order items (related by the same customer id) into a `Transaction` object.
-We end up with a reactive stream (`Flux`) of `Transaction` objects.
+The code snippet above demonstrates the process of first retrieving all customers, followed by the concurrent retrieval of all billing information and orders (in a single query) associated with the previously retrieved customers, as defined by the assembler rules.
+The final step involves aggregating each customer, their respective billing information, and list of order items (related by the same customer id) into a `Transaction` object.
+This results in a reactive stream (`Flux`) of `Transaction` objects.

 ## Infinite Stream of Data
-In the scenario where we deal with an infinite or very large stream of data e.g. 100 000+ customers, since the Assembler Library needs to completely drain the upstream from `getCustomers()` to gather all the correlation ids (*customerId*), the example above will result in resource exhaustion.
-The solution is to split the stream into multiple smaller streams and batch the processing of those individual streams.
-Most reactive libraries already support that concept, below is an example using [Project Reactor](https://projectreactor.io):
+In situations where an infinite or very large stream of data is being handled, such as dealing with 100,000+ customers, the Assembler Library needs to completely drain the upstream from `getCustomers()` to gather all correlation IDs (customerId).
+This can lead to resource exhaustion if not handled correctly.
+To mitigate this issue, the stream can be split into multiple smaller streams and processed in batches.
+Most reactive libraries already support this concept.
+Below is an example of this approach, utilizing [Project Reactor](https://projectreactor.io):
 ```java
 Flux<Transaction> transactionFlux = getCustomers()
     .windowTimeout(100, ofSeconds(5))